 Ms. Edwards aims to share the experience of dance with others by teaching at church, community, school, and outreach programs throughout the Chicago area.
 In 2001 the Chicago Sun-Times spotlighted Erica as a “Black History Maker,” and in 2002 she was The Joffrey’s nominee for the Princess Grace Foundation Award.
 Ebony magazine featured Ms. Edwards as a Young Leader of the Future in the Arts in 2003.
 She is featured with The Joffrey Ballet in Robert Altman’s movie, The Company.

 Jeffrey Stocker – Acting

-As a professional director he has directed over 100 stage productions and readings in NYC at the National Arts Club, Players Club, Princeton Club, and City College of NY.
-He has collaborated with award-winning playwrights Edward Albee and Christopher Durang.
+Jeffrey Stocker is a professional acting coach and an accomplished director.
+His clients perform on the Broadway stage, on television, and in motion pictures.
+Mr. Stocker has directed more than 100 stage productions and readings in New York – at the National Arts Club, Players Club, Princeton Club, and City College of New York.
+Collaborations include award-winning playwrights Edward Albee and Christopher Durang.